OnroerendErfgoed/atramhasis/docs/source/services.rst

 The basic read services are being provided by :ref:`Pyramid Skosprovider <pyramidskosprovider:services>`.
 These allow you to read conceptschemes, search for concepts and collections and integrate the Atramhasis backend into other applications.
-Maintain you thesaurus in one database and use it in several other applications.
+Maintain your thesaurus in one database and use it in several other applications.

 Write Services